litvinen/large_random_fields/README.md

 Download and install HLIBPro from www.hlibpro.com.
 It shouldgo very fast (1 minute).

-Copy generate.cc, prediction.cc and loglikelihood4.cc to /hlibpro-2.9/examples/
+Copy generate.cc, prediction.cc and loglikelihood4.cc (and all other dataset files) to /hlibpro-2.9/examples/

 cd examples